jalvesaq/vimcmdline/README.md

      to support.

-  2. Save the new script with the name "filetype\_cmdline.vim" where "filetype" is the output of `echo &filetype` when you are editing a script of the language that you want to support.
+  2. Save the new script with the name "filetype\_cmdline.vim" where "filetype" is the output of `:echo &filetype` when you are editing a script of the language that you want to support.

   3. Edit the new script and change the values of its variables as necessary.